izuzak/github_issue_stats/README.md

 Since the search API has [a low rate limit](https://developer.github.com/v3/search/#rate-limit), statistics are collected slowly and it might take a minute or two to collect everything, depending on the number of defined scopes, labels and intervals.

-# Roadmap

-* Markdown tables could be nicer.

-* Catch exceptions from API responses, e.g. 401s or 404s, and recover gracefully.

-* Tests :(

 # Similar projects

 Let me know if you've noticed any similar projects!